Those Anxious Felines: Reducing Stress in Your Cat

 A trip to the veterinarian can be stressful for both you and your cat, including the just getting them into the pet carrier for the car ride to the the pet hospital.
 Cat Friendly Practices try to alleviate some of that burden.

 Cat Friendly Practices are veterinary hospitals like ZippiVet that consistently take extra steps to care for cats’ unique needs, having implemented feline-friendly standards.
 We understand the needs of cats, seek to decrease their stress and provide a more calming environment.
 Our veterinary staff have also been trained in feline-friendly handling and understanding cat behavior in order to increase the quality of care for your cat.
-We make it easy to schedule an appointment and provide a calm visit to reduce stress in you and your cat.
+Call, text, or request an appointment online for your pet at one of ZippiVet’s four Austin area locations today.